 Everywhere else ca 14-21 days

-The paintings are insured during shipping.
+The paintings are insured during shipping (that’s why it’s so expensive and because the postal system was changed recently).
 Carrying insurance on the painting after it arrives in your possession is your responsibility.

 How does my painting come shipped?

 All Canvas pieces will be packaged safely with Glassine (archival paper), several protective layers suche as bubble wrap and foam board in a box, if they are shipped strechted.
 Or if the size doesn't permit that, I unstretch the piece and ship it rolled in a tube.
 Each will be signed with title and year on the back.

 All originals on paper will be shipped in a plastic sleeve, inside a cardboard envelope, signed with title and year on the back.

 Plus a little personal note from me.

 No, frames are not included.
 You can either let frames get made specifically for your artwork or have a look at IKEA where I happen to have found the perfect size frames for my paper pieces in A3.
 You'll want to buy the 16x20" frame (RIBBA) to fit my 12x16" pieces.

 How to Care for your painting over time?